thomaslt1992/Data-Mining/README.md

 However, there are no warranty or scientific concesus and should not be used for academic purposes.

-Feel free to explore the idea and comment or commit.
+Feel free to explore the idea and comment or PR for improvements